mind-inria/hidimstat/docs/src/slm_methods/knockoffs.rst

 ---------

-The variable selection set :math:`\hat{S}` is obtained by choosing a threshold :math:`\tau` on the knockoff statistics :math:`W_j`, such that all variables with a statistic larger than :math:`\tau` are selected.
+The variable selection set :math:`\hat{S}` is obtained by choosing a threshold :math:`\tau` on the knockoff statistics :math:`w_j`, such that all variables with a statistic larger than :math:`\tau` are selected.
 For a target FDR level :math:`\alpha`, choosing the threshold
 as: